Charzard4261/DBD-ResourcePackManager/README.md

 ### How does it work?
 The program automatically downloads a list of available packs from the [Packs Repository](https://github.com/Charzard4261/DBD-ResourcePackManager-Packs) and uses this to present you with packs to browse.
 You can search and filter to find a pack you like, then simply click download!

 Packs you download are saved to your system, but not immediately applied to the game.
-Instead, head over to the customimse tab to tune exactly how you want your game to look, whether that's a pack applied across the board or unique packs for each category!
+Instead, head over to the customise tab to tune exactly how you want your game to look, whether that's a pack applied across the board or unique packs for each category!

 A live preview is shown alongside these controls, so you're not left guessing whether you'd like the other variant more until you boot the game!
 These images and information are downloaded from the [Resources Repository](https://github.com/Charzard4261/DBD-ResourcePackManager-Resources), so when new characters come out you don't have to lift a finger!

 ### What can I customise?
 You can apply packs across broad selections, such as one for all portraits, perks, addons etc, or pick a different pack for each category and side.
-Specifically packs can be set for:
+Specifically, packs can be set for:
 - Everything
 - All Portraits
 - All Perks
 - All Addons
 - All Offerings
 - All Emblems
-- All StatusEffects
+- All Status Effects
-- MiscUI
+- Misc UI

 On the Survivor's side:
 - Everything in Survivors